Houston Stewart Chamberlain: Tensions with Wilhelm

-In response, Chamberlain wrote back to Wilhelm on 20 January 1917, declaring:
+Chamberlain wrote back to Wilhelm on 20 January 1917:

 England has fallen totally into the hands of the Jews and the Americans.
 A person does not understand this war unless he realizes that it is in the deepest sense the war of Judentum and its near relative Americanism for the control of the world—a war against Christianity, against Bildung, moral strength, uncommercial art, against every idealist perspective on life, and for the benefit of a world that would include only industry, finance, and trade—in short, unrestricted plutocracy.
 All the other additional factors—Russian greed, French vanity, Italian bombast, the envious and cowardly spirit of the neutrals—are whipped up, made crazy; the Jew and the Yankee are the driving forces that operate consciously and in a certain sense have hitherto been victorious or at all events successful ...
 It is the war of modern mechanized "civilization" against the ancient, holy and continually reborn culture of chosen races.
 Machines will crush both spirit and soul in their clutches.